The Different Types of Alligators

 Adults reach an average of five feet in length and weigh approximately 85 pounds.
 Another significant difference is that the Chinese Alligator is fully armored (very few crocodilian species have an exoskeleton.)

 Despite the Chinese Alligator's protective armor, it is critically endangered with fewer than 200 remaining in the wild.

 American Alligators were also on the endangered species list at one time.
-They were first classified as an endangered species 1967 by the US Fish & Wildlife Service.
-Due to legal protection, the population of gators boomed and they were taken off the list just 20 years later.
+They were first classified as an endangered species in 1967 by the US Fish & Wildlife Service.
+Due to legal protection, the population of gators boomed, and they were taken off the list just 20 years later.

 Chinese Alligators are currently being bred in zoos and being released in the wild (in their native region of China.)
 Perhaps this reintroduction, paired with the fact that American Alligators showed tremendous success in increasing the size of their population, shows hope for the future of the Chinese Alligator.